Exploring the Alphabet of English Idioms: A Journey through ‘L’

 Justifications:

 This is an idiom because it figuratively means to criticize or question the value of a gift, even when it is freely given.
-The phrase uses the metaphor of examining a horse's teeth to assess its age and value, but it is not about literally inspecting a horse.
+The idiom uses the metaphor of examining a horse's teeth to assess its age and value, but it is not about literally inspecting a horse.

 Origin: